-Will there be any major projects in 2022?
+Will there be any major projects in 2024?

-We are going to replace the filter media and nozzles in our gravity filters this year, which will cost approximately \$50,000.00.
+We are going to replace the filter media in our granular activated carbon (GAC) filters this year which will cost approximately \$35,000.00.

 Who can we call with questions or concerns regarding our drinking water?